 - Skin changes, including scarring under the skin or skin stiffness

-- Yellow tint to your skin or the whites of your eyes (jaundice)
+- Yellowing of the skin and the whites of your eyes

 - Dry mouth